Frequently Asked Questions

 Who is my advisor?

 If you are in the College of Business, you will either be advised by one of the professional advisors in the College of Business’ Center for Student Success or a faculty advisor.
 You can find your advisor through RamPort under “Student Information”.
-If you are with a professional advisor in the Center for Student Success, please call 325-486-6581 to make an appointment, or stop by Room 201 in the Rassman Building.
+If you are assigned to a professional advisor in the Center for Student Success, please call 325-486-6581 to make an appointment or stop by Rassman 201.
 If you are with a faculty member, please stop by their office to make an appointment with them.

 What is the best way to communicate with my advisor?

-Why should I enroll for courses recommended by my advisor?
+Why should I enroll in courses recommended by my advisor?

 Your advisor has taken into account items that you may not have considered, such as: prerequisites, course rotation, degree requirements (by catalog), balancing your course workload and much, much more.
 In addition, advisors know how delaying some courses will delay your graduation.